kadavilrahul/generate_html_from_csv/README.md

 This will give you a web-based interface to manage your PostgreSQL database.
 ```

-15. Check the tables and imported products:
+15. Check the database tables and imported products:
 ```
 In pgAdmin4 interface: